psteniusubi/AspNetMvcSample/README.md

 The following is a workaround for https://github.com/aspnet/AspNetKatana/issues/386.
 Please remove if your app is always deployed to encrypted https host, as this issue only occurs when running on plain http host.

-The Visual Studio project of this sample app is setup to run on http://localhost:52834/ which is fine for a development experience.
+The Visual Studio project of this sample app is setup to run on http://localhost:52834/ which is fine for a development experience but needs this workaround.

 ```c#
             // the following is a workaround for https://github.com/aspnet/AspNetKatana/issues/386